State of juvenile prisoners on death row in Pakistan highlighted

 -

-State of juvenile prisoners on death row in Pakistan highlightedFebruary 18, 2017Print : Islamabad
+State of juvenile prisoners on death row in Pakistan highlightedFebruary 18, 2017Print : National

 Outside the gate of the jail was the man, on whose testimony he was declared guilty of the crime, which he never committed, weeping bitterly and crying for mercy, pleading pardon for Aftab Bahadur, shouting that he gave a wrong statement under coercion.